I keep trying to put the time our eyes

 that’s a real promise.

-Russ Woods is a poet and librarian living in Chicago.
-He is the author of the books Wolf Doctors (Artifice Books, March 2014) and Sara or the Existence of Fire (Horse Less Press, fall 2014).
-He edits Skydeer Helpking with Jeannette Gomes.
-His poems and collaborations are recently or soon to be published in Dusie, Denver Quarterly, Gulf Coast, and Big Lucks.
+Sara June Woods is a poet and librarian living in Chicago.
+She is the author of the books Wolf Doctors (Artifice Books, March 2014) and Sara or the Existence of Fire (Horse Less Press, fall 2014).
+She edits Skydeer Helpking with Jeannette Gomes.
+Her poems and collaborations are recently or soon to be published in Dusie, Denver Quarterly, Gulf Coast, and Big Lucks.